Local Artists Make Charlotte More Inclusive

 This issue of Creative Loafing is all about love and the wonderful diversity of people in Charlotte who are dishing it out in art, music and food.

-Oh, and by the way, if you ever receive an email from cover-story writer Kia Moore, take note of the salutation.
+Oh, and by the way, if you ever receive an email from cover-story writer Kia Moore, take note of the sign-off.

 It reads: One Love.